Layer2ETH/AragonOnMatic/README.md

 ## Developer Quick Start

-As Matic put's it: "If you're an Ethereum Developer, you're already a Matic developer.
+As Matic puts it: "If you're an Ethereum Developer, you're already a Matic developer.
 All the tools you're familiar with are supported on Matic out of the box: Truffle, Remix, Web3js.
 Switch over to Matic's RPC and get started!"

 Matic Docs: [https://docs.matic.network/docs/develop/getting-started](https://docs.matic.network/docs/develop/getting-started)